 Consumers with mental health problems may prefer electronic means of communication, as they can create less anxiety than telephone, face-to-face or letter interactions.
 Older consumers may prefer a letter, face-to-face discussion or a phone call.
-However, don't make assumptions, ask questions and let the consumer tell you what they need if they can and are willing to.

 It is recommended to offer as many different channels of communication as you can.
 This could include email, text messaging, mobile apps such as WhatsApp or web-based interactions, telephone, face-to-face discussions and letters.